 2.3.
 The Union’s access to students’ personal data will be limited to the Union’s employees that form part of the Union’s Senior Management Group or their nominee.

 2.5.
-The University will share personal & special category data for current enrolled and interrupted students only.
+The University will only share personal & special category data for current enrolled and interrupted students of all programme levels.

 3. Personal Data provision to the Union